keymanapp/lexical-models/release/sil/sil.brb.brao/README.md

 Description
 -----------
-This model was created based on a 4352 wordlist.
+This model was created based on a working wordlist of 4322 words.

 Supported Platforms
 -------------------